 We've all heard of limoncello, and I'm sure at some point in your life you've tried it.
 It's beautifully tart and oh so refreshing, especially served ice cold on a hot summers day.

-The beauty of this recipe is that it's fast, when compared to other limoncello recipes.
-You don't need to soak the skins in vodka for weeks, or months, 48 hours is all that's needed to extract their heady scent and delicious orange flavor!
+The beauty of this recipe is that it's fast, when compared to most limoncello recipes.
+You don't need to soak the skins in vodka for weeks or months.
+48 hours is all that's needed to extract their heady scent and delicious orange flavor!

-- 2½ cups vodka
+- 2 cups vodka

-- 5 large blood oranges
+- 5 blood oranges large

-- ½ cup sugar
+- 0.5 cup sugar

-- ½ cup water
+- 0.5 cup water

 - Juice the oranges and place in a medium sized saucepan along with the sugar and water.
 Stir to dissolve and then place over a high heat and bring to a boil.
 Cook, without stirring, for 3 minutes, or until the mixture thickens slightly and set aside to cool.

 - Strain the vodka to remove the peel and discard the peel.
 Combine the vodka and syrup and pour into sterilized bottles.